 Hey, it was the 70’s.

-I’m the Chair of every committee and subcommittee, and I usually vote myself a thumbs down.
+I’m the Chair of every committee and subcommittee, and I always vote myself a thumbs down.

-People who want to do themselves in are often just trying to do away with the contents of their heads because they can’t handle the messages the head gives them: ‘You’re a piece of shit.’
-‘I’ll show you.’
-‘Nobody gives a damn about me.’
+People who want to do themselves in are often just trying to do away with their judgments about themselves.
+They can’t handle the messages the head gives them: ‘I’m a piece of shit.’
+‘I haven’t done anything with my life.’
+‘Nobody cares about you.’
 At its worst, that’s what the head tells us about ourselves.

-It often begins with a sense of insufficiency, of not being enough in a world which seeks to measure us by quantity, or by a quality which we just don’t have.
-The truth is that it’s not the world and its judgments about me that cause my pain.
+It often begins with a sense of insufficiency, of not being enough in a world which seeks to measure us by quantity, or by a quality which we think we can’t live up to.
+But it’s not the world and its judgments about me.
 It’s me and my judgments about myself.
-The core of every human being is love, yet wrapped around that core is often an insulating lie, and the lie is some version of not being good enough.
-The sense of shame that I feel clouds the love that I am.
+The core of every human being is love, yet wrapped around that core is an insulating lie.
+The sense of shame that I feel clouds the love that I am because I believe I’m not good enough.
+Poor me.
+Bad me.
 Yet feelings aren’t facts.

 The content of that messaging and programming, downloaded upon our hard drives, can become so negative that some of us feel the need to throw it off onto someone else and blame them.
 We judge.
 We attack.
-Or, we turn in the opposite direction, and attack ourselves.
-This programming can become painful.
-It’s like evil talk radio blabbering into our ears day and night.
+That’s externalizing.
+Or, we turn in the opposite direction and attack ourselves.
+That’s internalizing.
+This internalization, taken too far, can lead to suicidal thoughts.
+The programming can become too painful to tolerate.
+It’s KFUK radio, evil talk radio blabbering into our ear day and night.
 We try to turn off the radio any way we can.
-It’s that motive for suicide I’m writing about.

 Sometimes, we can’t turn off the radio.
-And we can’t change to another station.
-And we can’t even dial down the volume.
-So, some of us try to shoot the radio.
+We can’t even dial down the volume.
+So, we might as well just shoot the radio.

 The problem usually begins in childhood with the beliefs I develop about myself, about others, and about the world.
-Three beliefs cause most of the problems:
+In my case, there were three prime beliefs that sabotaged me—

 One, I’m not enough.
-This lie assumes all sorts of forms, but at its core is a sense of shame.
-I’ll cover up this naked insufficiency with all manner of bluffing, bravado, defensiveness and attack.
-When bullshitting and blaming others eventually fails, the house collapses in on itself and I blame me.
+This lie takes all sorts of forms, but at its core is a sense of shame.
+I covered up this naked insufficiency with all manner of bluffing, bravado, defensiveness and attack.
+When bullshitting and blaming others eventually failed, my house collapsed in on itself and I blamed me.
+I switched from externalizing to internalizing.
 Bad me.
 Poor me.
 You can only handle listening to that programming for so long before you seek escape.

 Two, God doesn’t love me.
 For some of us, this belief may take different forms.
 To live a human life, it’s not necessary that one believe in God, of course.
-So, the belief may be that others don’t love us, that our parents never did, or it may be the belief that reality is hostile.
-Regardless of the form the belief takes, it’s based on the sense of inadequacy found in belief Number One, that I’m not good enough.
-Only in this expression, it says I’m unlovable.
+The belief may be that others don’t love us, that our parents never did, or it may be the belief that reality is hostile.
+Regardless of the form the belief takes, it’s based on the sense of inadequacy found in Belief #1 – that I’m not good enough – projected out onto others.

 In my case, I concluded that I needed to be perfect.
-God was perfect, and in order to get into heaven (whatever heaven looked like to an 8-year-old), I had to be perfect, too.
+God was perfect, and in order to get into heaven (whatever heaven meant for an 8-year-old), I had to be perfect, too.
 I couldn’t sin.
-I had to believe as others believed, as I was instructed in the church in which I was raised.
-And because some of those religious beliefs made little sense to me at the time, as soon as they told me about hell (whatever that looked like to an 8-year-old), I believed I was going to hell.
-To me, God became the Enforcer of Belief, and punished those who couldn’t accept the party line.
-I could never accept my humanity because I believed I had to be perfect or I would go to hell.
-Something was wrong, with me.
+I had to think and feel and perform with perfection or something bad would happen.
+I had to believe as others believed, as I was instructed religiously.
+And because some of those beliefs made little sense to me at the time, as soon as they told me about hell (whatever that meant to an 8-year-old), that’s where I believed they’d send me.
+To me, God became the Enforcer of Belief and punished those who couldn’t accept the party line.
+I could never accept my humanity.
+Something was wrong with me.
 Instead of believing I was a spiritual being having a human experience, I believed I was a human being, irrevocably flawed, who desperately needed to have a spiritual experience, which I identified with perfection.
 I believed I needed to be an angel.
 What a set-up that was.

 Three, based on the first two beliefs – about the nature of myself and the nature of reality – I concluded that the world needed to make me happy.
 The world was around for that reason.
-It needed to supply my insufficiency and make me adequate.
+It needed to supply my insufficiency.
 Because I looked within and saw all that was lacking, I had to fill that hole with something.
-I perceived that I could find that something on the outside of myself, because obviously it wasn’t inside anywhere that I looked.
+I perceived that I could find that something on the outside of myself, because obviously it wasn’t inside anywhere I looked.

 These three conclusions were all, thankfully, false.
 They were the theorems drawn up by an 8-year-old.
 Yet I carried them well into adulthood.
 They were the themes constantly broadcast by my radio station, by my head and its contents.

 That station still broadcasts, sometimes very loudly.
-It’s very difficult to erase original programming, though as with a hard drive, the best way to do it is through reformatting the disk; by learning new beliefs in place of the old ones.
-Sometimes, I can turn off the broadcast.
-Sometimes I can change the channel.
-At other times, I can’t.
-Sometimes I can at least dial down the volume.
+Since children are blank slates who take in suggestions very easily, it’s very difficult to erase original programming.
+Yet as with any hard drive, the best way to delete my original programming is by reformatting the disk; by learning new beliefs in place of the old ones.
+I can change the channel.
 Yet at other times, I can’t do a thing about that either.

 What starts the cascade down into negativity?
 Usually, something will happen and it will trigger the station to broadcast live the hearings of all those committees and subcommittees of which I am chair.
-At other times, it may just be a painful memory of perceived failure or rejection that switches on the bad talk radio.
-If I listen to what that programming tells me about myself, about reality, and about the world, I’ll try to enact its recommendations, and I’ll end up unhappy.
+At other times, it may just be a bad memory that turns on KFUK radio.
+If I listen to what that programming tells me about myself, about reality, and about the world, I may be tempted to enact its recommendations.
+In the past, it told me to cancel the program.
+KFUK radio doesn’t tell me to do that anymore, but it’ll settle for my misery.

-Those recommendations usually involve some type of change to my outside world, or a remodeling of my body or my personality.
+Today, the radio often tells me to enact some kind of self-improvement campaign.
+Its recommendations usually involve some type of change to my outside world, or a remodeling of my body or my personality.
 They’re usually about having or achieving.
 When I’m successful, they only fill the hole for a little while.
-But like a hungry belly, the hole inside me digests the food I feed it, and then I’m wanting more, wanting better.
+But like a hungry belly, the hole inside me digests the food I feed it, and then I’m wanting more, better.
 Usually, it doesn’t take long for that emptiness to come back.
+When I’m unsuccessful, then it’s bad me, poor me.

-Reprogramming the message, dialing down the volume or turning off the broadcast are better strategies than trying to fill the hole with food from the outside.
+Reprogramming the message, dialing down the volume or turning off the broadcast are better strategies than trying to fill the hole with some kind of psychic junk food from the outside.
 Yet even those three strategies don’t always work.
 When reprogramming, dialing it down or turning off the noise aren’t working, I have one ultimate response.
 I can realize that what my head is feeding me is a broadcast of lies.
-I can step back from the radio, point at it, and simply say: Bad programming.
+I can step back from the radio, point at the device, and simply say: Bad programming.

-It’s been said that my head makes a wonderful servant, but a terrible master.
+It’s been said that my mind makes a wonderful servant, but a terrible master.
 The intellect is a tool which assists me in navigating my day.
-But it makes a poor guide to those three ultimate topics: the nature of myself, the nature of reality, and the purposes and limitations of the world.
-My head isn’t very good at informing me about the nature of truth.
+It can balance my checkbook, tell me whether it’s okay to pass the driver up ahead, or assess the pros and cons of taking a new job.
+But it makes a poor guide to the three topics we’ve been discussing: the nature of myself, the nature of reality, and the purposes and limitations of the world.
+My head isn’t very good at informing me about the quality of truth.
 It doesn’t always tell me the truth because it doesn’t have access to complete information.
-And so, the beliefs it forms are often incomplete, and because they’re incomplete, they’re false.
-When I collapse my identity with what my head tells me I am, I’m in real trouble.
+And so, the beliefs it forms are often false.
+When I collapse my true identity with what my head tells me I am, I’m in real trouble.

 Mike’s novel, The Dirt: The Journey of a Mystic Cowboy, is available in softcover or eBook formats through Amazon.